Powerpole Adapter for the Yaesu FT-817 and FT-818 (includes Powerpole lead)

 - Fabricated with genuine Anderson PowerPoles® and other quality components.

-"People are slowly discovering the actual differences between the FT-817 and the FT-818.
-I have been made aware (and verified myself) that Yaesu changed the battery charging circuit in the FT-818.
-As a consequence the FT-818 draws about 4mA from the internal battery when an external power plug is attached to the radio, the radio is powererd off, and the external source is not powered.
+Although the FT-817 and the FT-818 are extremely similar, there are some minor differences.
+One difference relevant to the use of Powerpole adapters is that Yaesu changed the battery charging circuit in the FT-818.
+As a consequence the FT-818 draws about 4mA from the internal battery when an external power plug is attached to the radio, the radio is powered off, and the external source is not powered.
 This current will drain the internal battery in less than a week.
 But be aware that both the FT-818 and FT-817 have a current draw of about 0.2mA all the time - even without an external power plug attached - and that the internal battery will always completely drain in less than 2 months.
 This applies to any plug, even the original one supplied with the radio.

 1. Because of internal leakage current in the FT-817 or FT-818, users should never store the radio, even for a day, with a battery connected (internal or external).
 Rather, they should charge the battery and then immediately unplug it.
 Doing anything else will risk permanent damage to the battery.